Breaded Shrimp Recipe

 This Breaded Shrimp Recipe is not only fabulously delicious, it’s really easy to make, too.
 Simply coated in seasoned bread crumbs and fried until golden brown and crunchy.

 You can serve these fried shrimp for appetizers or for dinner with a side of fries.
-Shrimp so addicting you won’t be able to stop eating them!
+Fried shrimp that’s so addicting you won’t be able to stop eating them!

-What Kind Of Shrimp Should I Use To Make Breaded Shrimp?
+What Kind Of Shrimp Is Best For Breaded Shrimp?

-As with all seafood recipes, get the freshest shrimp available or frozen shrimp.
+As with all seafood recipes, get the freshest shrimp available, even if it’s frozen shrimp.
 Frozen shrimp are often flash frozen at sea, sometimes making them a better option than fresh shrimp at the seafood counter.

 raw shrimp in a white bowl